Meet the Roosevelters: Alí R. Bustamante

 Our “Meet the Roosevelters” blog series seeks to give fresh insight into the people behind the Roosevelt Institute: our research interests, personal stories, and what drives us in our work.

 Alí R. Bustamante joined the Roosevelt Institute in July 2021.
-As Deputy Director of the Education, Jobs & Worker Power program at Roosevelt, he specializes in how public policy can structure markets around both economic and social value and empower Americans through the provision of public goods and stronger labor protections.
+As Deputy Director of the Worker Power and Economic Security program at Roosevelt, he specializes in how public policy can structure markets around both economic and social value and empower Americans through the provision of public goods and stronger labor protections.
 Alí is an expert on labor, economics, and public policy and a native Spanish speaker.
 His research and analysis have been featured in the New York Times, USA Today, NPR, CNN, Forbes, and other media outlets.

 Prior to joining Roosevelt, Alí served as chief economist at the Louisiana Workforce Commission, senior research associate at the Southern Economic Advancement Project, and as faculty at Florida International University, the University of New Orleans, and Loyola University New Orleans.
 He earned a BA and PhD from the University of Miami, specializing in political economy.
 Born in Masaya, Nicaragua and raised in Miami, he now lives in New Orleans.